 - Frequently asking people to repeat themselves

-First, you should identify which of three types of hearing degradation has occured:
+First, you should identify which of three types of hearing degradation has occurred:

 - Acoustic Shock (or acoustic trauma) occurs as a result of a single extremely loud, sudden noise.